Joint Injections for Arthritis Pain

 What it is: Autologous conditioned serum (ACS) is made from your own blood.
 First, your blood is drawn and it sits in a special container, usually overnight.
 The incubated blood has an increased concentration of anti-inflammatory molecules.
 You go back to the doctor’s office the next day and the conditioned serum is injected into your affected joint(s).

-This procedure is done by specialists – usually orthopaedic surgeons or sports medicine doctors -- who offer the service.
-Depending on the protocol, it may be a one-time injection, or done once a week for 3 or 5 weeks, or even twice a week for 3 weeks.
+This procedure is done by specialists — usually an orthopaedic surgeon or sports medicine doctor — who offer the service.
+Depending on the protocol, it may be a one-time injection, or done once a week for three or five weeks, or even twice a week for three weeks.
 It is not covered by insurance, and a series of injections can cost as much as $10,000.

-Benefits and Risks: A 2015 study published in PLoS One showed that ACS combined with physical therapy reduced knee OA pain and improved function for 2 years.
+Benefits and Risks: A 2015 study published in PLoS One showed that ACS combined with physical therapy reduced knee OA pain and improved function for two years.
 Dr. Evans says the treatment is safe and well-tolerated, but the procedure is involved and requires multiple office visits for the patient.
-Like PRP, studies show only symptom relief, but no evidence of any tissue regrowth.
+Like PRP, studies show only symptom relief — no evidence of tissue regrowth.
 Side effects are extremely rare, but you may have some swelling and bruising at the injection site.

 Joints treated: ACS is more commonly used for muscle, tendon and ligament damage than it is for arthritis.
 Dr. Rodeo says along with knee OA, it’s also been used for degenerative disc disease in the spine.